frc1675/brownbook/basics/how-to-git.md

 * Checkout Windows-style, commit Unix-style line endings
 * Use MinTTY

+Those are the important ones to make sure, default on every other screen should be fine.

 ### Fork the repository

 In the main page of the repository you want to work on, there will be a Fork button in the upper right.
 Click it.